 - You are scared of breaking things

 Now you see that I don’t list things like “..You don’t know programming” or, “..You’re not working in the IT field for XX amount of years”.
 I believe that everyone can learn everything and that there is no “I should have started this when I was 8”.
-The best day you should have started was yesterday, the second best day is, well, you guess it.
+The best day you should have started was yesterday, the second-best day is, well, you guessed it.

 I don’t want to discourage you, but I will tell you that it isn’t going to be a walk in the park either.
 Every bit of experience you have upfront, even working in a Service Desk will help.

 How did I get started in Cyber Security?

 I think this information is somewhat relevant so you can understand where I am coming from and what my learning path was.
 I don’t want to make you read my life story, so we use our good old friends, the Bullet Point list, to give you an overview and I say a few words to it after that.

 - Started Gaming and fiddling with computers at a young age